flopezag/tutorials.secured-OrionLD/README.md

 modify them.
 Another group of users (Data Users) correspond to each of the persons that provide the Personal Data, therefore they can access for reading and modifying their only own data.
-Finally, Another group of users (Others) exist that are not related to this application and therefore they cannot access to the Personal Data for neither reading or writing.
+Finally, Another group of users (Others) exist that are not related to this application and therefore they cannot access to the Personal Data for neither reading nor writing.
 Rather than give access to each individual account, it would be easier to assign the rights to an organization and then add users to these organizations.

 Furthermore, Alice, the **Identity Management** administrator does not need to explicitly add additional user